Home » Computer Guides » Windows Guides » How To Boot From A USB Drive For Windows.

 USB drive is indicated as the boot device.

-Computer Doesn’t Boot To The Desktop.
+If You Can’t Boot To The Desktop.

-If you can’t get your computer to boot up into your desktop, there’s one other thing you could try.
 If you can at least get to the Windows login screen, you still have a chance.

 Keep holding the SHIFT key down and click on Restart.
 You have to click the Restart option, not Shutdown or anything else.